Whilst it's not usually a substitute for professional care, treating your own trigger points will often help to relieve painful symptoms

 Try first to use your fingers to apply pressure to the muscle, and to see if you can feel for a taut band or knot.
 Press with one finger on the exact spot and you should elicit pain (this can be local or referred).

-Once you get used to the concept of treating trigger points, tools such as hard balls and the Knobble can be used to amplify pressure and reduce stress on your fingers.
+Once you get used to the concept of treating trigger points, equipment such as hard balls and pressure tools can be used to amplify pressure and reduce stress on your fingers.

 Follow these general instructions:

 1. Identify the tender/trigger point you wish to work on.